EvictionLab/eviction-lab-website/content/updates/research/missing-eviction-filings.md

 ---
+draft: false
 childof: research
+url: /missing-eviction-filings
 contenttype: updates
 contentcat: research
 featured: true
-researchtype: elresearch
+in_index: false
-title: 'Eviction Moratoria have Prevented Over a Million Evictions in the U.S. during the COVID-19 Pandemic'
+title: Eviction Moratoria have Prevented Over a Million Evictions in the U.S. during the COVID-19 Pandemic
 date: 2020-12-15T00:46:40.089Z
-postauthorname: Joe Fish, Emily Lemmerman, Renee Louis, and Peter Hepburn
 postauthortitle: The Eviction Lab
-authorpic: /images/bios/elab_thumb_sm.jpg
-description: Absent further protections, these cases may be pushed into 2021.
-listSummary: 'America faced a rental housing crisis long before the onset of the COVID-19 pandemic.
+listSummary: America faced a rental housing crisis long before the onset of the COVID-19 pandemic.
 In a typical, non-pandemic year, landlords would file 3.7 million eviction cases across the United States.
 As a result of eviction moratoria, court closures, and temporary expansions to the social safety net, far fewer eviction cases have been filed in 2020.
 How many fewer?
-And what does that tell us about the potential for a surge in eviction filings in early 2021?'
+And what does that tell us about the potential for a surge in eviction filings in early 2021?
 socialDescription: Absent further protections, these cases may be pushed into 2021.
+researchtype: elresearch
+postauthorname: Joe Fish, Emily Lemmerman, Renee Louis, and Peter Hepburn
+twImage: /images/assets/blog/missing-evictions-social.png
+authorpic: /images/bios/elab_thumb_sm.jpg
+description: Absent further protections, these cases may be pushed into 2021.
+aliases: null
 fbImage: /images/assets/blog/missing-evictions-social.png
-twImage: /images/assets/blog/missing-evictions-social.png
-url: /missing-eviction-filings
-aliases:

 ---
 America faced a rental housing crisis long before the onset of the COVID-19 pandemic.
 In a typical, non-pandemic year, landlords would file <a href="https://www.congress.gov/116/meeting/house/110362/witnesses/HHRG-116-BA00-Wstate-DesmondM-20200114.pdf" target="_blank">3.7 million eviction cases across the United States</a>.
 As a result of eviction moratoria, court closures, and temporary expansions to the social safety net, far fewer eviction cases have been filed in 2020.
 How many fewer?
 And what does that tell us about the potential for a surge in eviction filings in early 2021?